cofactoryai/textbase/docs/docs/deployment/deploy-from-cli.md

 textbase-client deploy --path=<path_to_zip_folder> --bot-name=<name_of_your_bot> --api_key=<api_key>
 ```

+This command runs test cases agains the main.py file and if the test cases pass your model would proceed to be deployed.
+You can also manually run the tests using `pytest` command.
+To run a specific test case you can use `pytest -k`

 If this command executes successfully, it will return a table with `Status`, `Bot ID` and `URL` and you can click on that URL to view your bot!